getsentry/sentry-docs/src/wizard/cocoa/index.md

 ### CocoaPods

-We recommend installing the SDK with CocoaPods..
+We recommend installing the SDK with CocoaPods.
 To integrate Sentry into your Xcode project, specify it in your _Podfile_:

 ```ruby
 platform :ios, '8.0'